filipovskis/gfconsole/README.md

 4. You're done.

 ### 🤔 How to use
+**NOTE:**
-NOTE: You can enable the autocreation of the console by changing convar `gfconsole_autocreate`'s value to true
+You can enable the autocreation of the console by changing convar `gfconsole_autocreate`'s value to true.
-NOTE: You can enable the autosubscription to the console by changing convar `gfconsole_autosubcribe`'s value to true
+You can enable the autosubscription to the console by changing convar `gfconsole_autosubcribe`'s value to true

 1. Bind any button to `+gfconsole`
 2. Hold the button to interact with the console